php - Difference between Include, Extends, Use, Macro, Embed in Twig -

 i think this should explain difference:

-use "parse other file find block definitions use instead of owns defined here".
+use"parse other file find block definitions use instead of owns defined here".if

 question